dcloudio/hbuilderx-extension-docs/en/cli/uniCloud.md

 cli cloud functions --upload resource type code --prj project name or serial number --provider Cloud service provider code --name resource name --unimod uni_module module name [--force]
 ```

-**Note**：当使用cli云开发方式操作时，上传下载默认使用`强制跳过`的方式，即如果目标已经存在同名资源，操作时将`自动跳过` When using the cli cloud development method to operate, upload and download use the `force skip` method by default, that is, if the target already has a resource with the same name, it will be `auto skipped` during operation.
+**Note**: When using the cli cloud development method, upload and download use the `force skip` method by default.
+Ff the target already has a resource with the same name, it will be `auto skipped` during operation.

 Instruction: